rawilk/laravel-modules/_docs/advanced_usage/facade-methods.md

 title: Facade Methods
 permalink: /docs/advanced-usage/facade-methods/
 doc_section_id: advanced-usage
+excerpt: Facade methods made available by laravel-modules to manage your modules.
 ---

 There are many methods available for you to use to manage modules from the **Module** facade.